General information about the Privacy Act and the APPs can also be found on the Office of the Australian Information Commissioner's website.

 Should you wish to contact Swift Digital, you can find contact details on their website.

 A cookie is an electronic token that is passed to your browser and your browser passes it back to the server whenever a page is sent to you.

-Answering the questions on this form is voluntary and does in any way affect your access to the Department's website.
-You can use a pseudonym, or you do not have to identify yourself, when you are completing the contact form to provide the Department with site feedback.
+Answering the questions on this form is voluntary and does in any way affect your access to this website.
+You do not have to identify yourself, when you are completing the contact form to provide us with site feedback.